Sam's Place One and Two

 The style of the interior of the Aldine Theatre was Empire, the second phase of Neo-Classic style.
 The first phase of Neo-Classic style, Adam, characterized some other movie palaces in downtown Philadelphia.
 At the Aldine Theatre, two marble grand stairways led from the marble lobby upstairs to the loge seating and restrooms.
 The auditorium ceiling had a crystal dome through which colored lights filtered.
 On the orchestra floor, there were raised level box seats which ran the entire length of the auditorium.
 The mezzanine had four rows of seats.
 A twenty piece orchestra and a 3 manual, 27 rank Moeller pipe organ accompanied silent movies, and in the talkie era, played between the shows.

 With a review of “The Merry Widow” the Exhibitor trade magazine in 1925 stated that “Aldine first nights have become a sort of institution in the theatrical life of the city akin, in their way, to the first nights of important plays and opera.”
-Silent movies showcased at the movie palace included “The Three Musketeers”(1921) starring Douglas Fairbanks, “The Ten Commandments” (1923), “The Big Parade”(1926), “The Way of all Flesh”(1927), “King of Kings” and “The Phantom of the Opera” starring Lon Chaney(1927), with orchestra accompaniment).
+Silent movies showcased at the movie palace included “The Ten Commandments” (1923), “The Big Parade”(1926), “The Way of all Flesh”(1927), “King of Kings” and “The Phantom of the Opera” starring Lon Chaney(1927), with orchestra accompaniment).
+Legendry local civil rights lawyer Raymond Pace Alexander successfully sued the Aldine Theatre in 1925 when it refused to seat African-Americans who sought to see “The Ten Commandments”.
+A decade later, Alexander built his own office building at 1900 Chestnut Street, the Art Moderne corner building across the block, facing the Aldine Theatre.
 In the 1920’s, the Stanley Co. tookover.

 It reopened December 12, 1967 with a benefit premiere of Walt Disney’s “The Jungle Book”.
 Now known as the Cinema 19, with 1,086 seats (of which the loge balcony held 70), refurbished with white ceiling to floor drapes, red carpeting, oyster white seats, and new lighting fixtures imported from Denmark.
 It was operated by New York City art house movie theatre owner David Rugoff.
 With Center City moviehouses still showcasing exclusive first runs for the entire Philadelphia region, the local premiere of “The Last Picture Show” (1971) was attended by the director Peter Bogdanovich and star Cybil Sheppard.
 “The French Connection” opened on October 6, 1971, and “The Poseidon Adventure” opened on December 12, 1972.
 In 1975, Rugoff & Becker Theatres became Cinema 5 Theatres when they were acquired by Pacific Theatre (then owners of RKO Stanley Warner).
 The theatre closed in late-1978.